hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 In 2023 a second phase was added, more than doubling the existing capacity of the system.

-End of 2025, the decommissioning process of cluster Hortense will start (see [Update to RHEL9 of Milan partition](#update-to-rhel9-of-milan-partition)).
+End of 2025, the decommissioning process of cluster Hortense will start (see :ref:`Update to RHEL9 <hortense_rhel9>` ).
 This is in anticipation of the 4th VSC Tier-1 cluster that will become available at the VUB datacenter from end 2025.